wjholden/Advent-of-Code-2015/README.md

 but it looks pretty complicated and I found it easier to just invoke the command.
 * A surprise with invoking the command is that you don't want to provide input as an argument.
 Luckily, Julia's `JSON3.read` can automatically guess that short input strings are filenames.
+* I like using VSCode more than RustRover, but RustRover has a better debugger.

 ## Documentation